badlogic/docport/README.md

 - `-t, --temperature <temp>` - LLM temperature (default: 0.7)
 - `-k, --key <key>` - LLM API key (optional, can use environment variables)
 - `-h, --help` - Display help information

+For a list of model names that can be passed to the `--model` flag, see [LlmModel](./src/llm/models.ts).

 ## Examples